Theater performance: Science Communication: Rewarded!

 For who?
 All staff members at Maastricht University, regardless of research topic or position.
 The performance will be in English.

 How?
-Register before 28 May.
+The registration deadline has been extended; register before 11 June.
 Seats are limited, so don’t wait until the last moment!

 About Science Communciation: Rewarded!